mehulagg/gitlab_test/doc/user/project/merge_requests/browser_performance_testing.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/issues/27599) in GitLab 12.8.

 You can configure the sensitivity of degradation alerts to avoid getting alerts for minor drops in metrics.
 This is done by setting the `DEGRADATION_THRESHOLD` variable.
-In the example below, the alert won't show up if the metric degraded by only 4 points or less:
+In the example below, the alert will only show up if the metric degrades by 5 points or more:

 ```yaml
 include: